mlabs-haskell/cardano-open-oracle-protocol/coop-docs/02-onchain-architecture.md

 ## Protocol parameters

-Parameters used at Protocol Genesis.
+Parameters set at Protocol Genesis.

 ### <a name="total-aa-tokens">Total Authorization Authority tokens</a>